serhii-londar/open-source-mac-os-apps/README.md

 - [SelfControl](https://github.com/SelfControlApp/selfcontrol) - Mac app to block your own access to distracting websites etc for a predetermined period of time.
 It can not be undone by the app or by a restart – you must wait for the timer to run out.
 - [Telephone](https://github.com/eofster/Telephone) - SIP softphone for Mac.
 - [Karabiner-Elements](https://github.com/tekezo/Karabiner-Elements) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.
-- [Boostnote](https://github.com/BoostIO/Boostnote) - Boostnote is an open source note-taking app made for programmers just like you.
-- [FromScratch](https://github.com/Kilian/fromscratch) - FromScratch is a little app that you can use as a quick note taking or todo app.
-- [Tusk](https://github.com/klauscfhq/tusk) - Tusk is an unofficial, open source, third-party, community driven, free Evernote app with a handful of useful features.
 - [stretchly](https://github.com/hovancik/stretchly) - stretchly is cross-platform electron app that reminds you to take breaks when working with computer.
 - [Whale](https://github.com/1000ch/whale) - Unofficial Trello app.
 - [Ao](https://github.com/klauscfhq/ao) - Elegant Microsoft To-Do desktop app.
 - [KeyHolder](https://github.com/Clipy/KeyHolder) - Record shortcuts in macOS, like Alfred.app.
-- [NoteTaker](https://github.com/insidegui/NoteTaker) - A simple note taking app for macOS and iOS which uses Realm and CloudKit for syncing.
 - [Kiwix](https://github.com/kiwix/apple) - Kiwix for iOS and macOS, build on Swift.
 - [Paperless Desktop](https://github.com/thomasbrueggemann/paperless-desktop) - Desktop app that uses the paperless API to manage your document scans.
 - [AppGrid](https://github.com/sdegutis/AppGrid) - Grid-based keyboard window manager for macOS.
+- [Yomu](https://github.com/sendyhalim/Yomu) - Manga reader app for Mac OS X.
+- [Linked Ideas](https://github.com/fespinoza/LinkedIdeas) - A macOS application to write down and connect ideas.
+- [PSIBar](https://github.com/nikhilsh/PSIBar) - A quickly hacked up PSI OS X status bar app.
+- [Last Time](https://github.com/nikitavoloboev/last-time) - macOS app to show you the last time you have done something.

+### Notes

+- [Simplenote](https://github.com/Automattic/simplenote-macos) - The simplest way to keep notes.
+- [Boostnote](https://github.com/BoostIO/Boostnote) - Boostnote is an open source note-taking app made for programmers just like you.
+- [tmpNote](https://github.com/buddax2/tmpNote) - Very simple macOS X app to make temporary notes.
+- [NoteTaker](https://github.com/insidegui/NoteTaker) - A simple note taking app for macOS and iOS which uses Realm and CloudKit for syncing.
+- [Tusk](https://github.com/klauscfhq/tusk) - Tusk is an unofficial, open source, third-party, community driven, free Evernote app with a handful of useful features.
+- [FromScratch](https://github.com/Kilian/fromscratch) - FromScratch is a little app that you can use as a quick note taking or todo app.

 ### Podcast

 - [Cumulonimbus](https://github.com/z-------------/cumulonimbus) - A simple, beautiful podcast app.

 ### Sharing Files

 - [mac2imgur](https://github.com/mileswd/mac2imgur) - A simple Mac app designed to make uploading images and screenshots to Imgur quick and effortless.
 - [Transmission](https://github.com/transmission/transmission) - Official Transmission BitTorrent client repository.
+- [Rhea](https://github.com/timonus/Rhea) - A Mac status bar app for quickly sharing files and URLs.

 ### Terminal